HishamM1/nba-players-position-predictor/README.md

 # nba-players-position-predictor
-Predicting player postion using his stats and height which we scraped it from the official espn website
+Predicting player postion based his statistics and height which we scraped it from the official espn website.